starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “That's the problem Jessica?”
 Shawn asked.

 “No. The production's fine.
-Contract after contract gets cancelled.”
+Contract after contract gets canceled.”
 Avery snarled at Jessica's implication that things were fine on Shawn's end.

 “Not renewed,” Jessica corrected, “they expire monthly, as per the agreement we had when we set up the system.”

 Avery let out a huge sigh, one that reverberated out and left nothing but silence in its wake.
-“When big names keep cancelling contracts that means I have to hedge every new one I sign.
+“When big names keep canceling contracts that means I have to hedge every new one I sign.
 That costs money.
 And there's never a guarantee that a new company will pick up the product.”

 “Well you should have thought of that when you wanted to enter this market.
 The nature of the product...”
 Jessica stopped as if she'd said something wrong.